hoelzer-lab/president/README.md

 Calculate pairwise nucleotide identity with respect to a reference sequence.

-Given a reference and a query sequence (which can be fragmented), calculate pairwise nucleotide identity with respect to the reference sequence.
+Given a reference and a query sequence (which can be fragmented), calculate pairwise nucleotide identity with respect to the reference sequence relative to the entire length of the reference.
+Only informative nucleotides (A,T,G,C) are considered identical to each other.

 #### Requirements:
 ```